 PET/CT Procedures

-PET/CT is most often used in oncology for the detection and treatment of cancer, but also can be useful in diagnosing conditions in the brain and heart as well.
+PET/CT is most often used in oncology for the detection and treatment of cancer, but also can be useful in diagnosing conditions in the brain, prostate and heart as well.

 - Oncology: PET/CT studies of the entire body are used to evaluate malignant tumors.
 PET/CT has been used to evaluate a variety of cancers with an 85% to 95% degree of accuracy.
 The most common oncology applications include lung cancer, lymphoma, colorectal cancer, breast cancer, head and neck tumors, melanoma, and bone and soft tissue sarcoma.
 Once a tumor has been located, PET/CT is able to distinguish whether it is benign or malignant.
 Additionally, once a patient has undergone chemotherapy, radiation, or surgery, PET/CT can assess how effective the treatment has been.

 - Neurology: The most frequently performed PET study of the brain is a study of glucose metabolism.
-PET/CT imaging can also be used to detect abnormalities in the brain, making it easier to diagnose neurological disorders such as Alzheimer’s disease or dementia.
+Amyloid PET/CT imaging can also be used to detect the presence of amyloid plaque in the brain, making it easier to diagnose neurological disorders such as Alzheimer’s disease or dementia.
+For more information on Amyloid PET/CT, including it’s role in the Alzheimer’s Disease therapeutic, Leqembi, click here.

 - Cardiology: PET can help determine whether it is clinically necessary to perform diagnostic and therapeutic procedures such as angiography, angioplasty, bypass surgery, and cardiac transplantation.
 For cardiology applications, PET/CT scanning is the most accurate noninvasive test to determine the presence of coronary artery disease or the viability of the muscle.